confluentinc/cp-demo/README.md

 Follow along with the video [![Demo 1: Install + Run | Monitoring Kafka in Confluent Control Center](images/play-button.png)](https://youtu.be/a4B5Oer1j2A)

+This demo has been verified with Docker version 17.06.1-ce and Docker Compose version 1.14.0, and it uses Docker Compose file format 2.1.

 1. Since this repository uses submodules, `git clone` with the `--recursive` option:

 	```